michaelAdewunmi/functionaluniversity/README.md

 # Functional Fictional University WordPress Theme
-*This is more than a wordPress theme.
-It is an application built off wordPress for a functional fictional university :grin:*
+*This is more than a WordPress theme.
+It is an application built off wordPress for a functional fictional university :grin:.
+It involves functionalities like seeing the various locations of the university through google maps, seeing the universities professors, the upcoming and past events, e.t.c*

 > Ps: The link to the demo is http://thefunctionaluniversity.cf but please read what you can do with the application below before going to check out the demo link.

+## This WordPress application employs the HEAVY use of
+* WordPress custom post types
+* WordPress custom Fields
+* Relating various post types and fields
+* WordPress custom query
+* The user roles and permission with the help of members plugin
+* The Awesome WordPress REST API

 ### In this application, you can do the following;